4 Non-Traditional Ways To Protect Your Money Against Inflation

 Inflation is basically a rise in prices, which can be translated as the decline of purchasing power over time (per Investopedia).

-Or, to put it another way, prices go up, and the purchasing power (or value) of money goes down.
+With inflation, prices go up, and the purchasing power (or value) of money goes down.

-Adjust both your budget and your investment strategy as inflation rises and the velocity of money (that is, how often money exchanges hands or is in circulation) slows down.
 A decrease in the velocity of money ultimately decreases the value of a dollar.
 So, you can see how making adjustments to both your budget and investment strategies are key in times of high inflation.

 My Top 4 “Non-Traditional” Tips To Get Ahead Of Inflation